-Throughout the year ending 31 July 2019, the College's remuneration committee comprised three members of the Corporation.
+Throughout the year ending 31 July 2020, the College's remuneration committee comprised of four members of the Corporation.
 The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal and other senior post-holders.
-Details of remuneration for the year ended 31 July 2019 are set out in note 8.
+Details of remuneration for the year ended 31 July 2020 are set out in note 8.